-Report by: Eric Kow Participants: darcs-users list Status: active development
+Report by: Eric Kow

+Participants: darcs-users list

+Status: active development

+Implementation-wise, IHaskell is a language kernel backend for the Jupyter project, a language-agnostic protocol and set of frontends by which interactive code environments such as REPLs and notebooks can communicate with a language evaluator backend.
+IHaskell also provides a generic library for writing Jupyter kernels, which has been used successfully in the ICryptol project.
 Darcs is a distributed revision control system written in Haskell.
 In Darcs, every copy of your source code is a full repository, which allows for full operation in a disconnected environment, and also allows anyone with read access to a Darcs repository to easily create their own branch and modify it with the full power of Darcs' revision control.
 Darcs is based on an underlying theory of patches, which allows for safe reordering and merging of patches even in complex scenarios.
 For all its power, Darcs remains a very easy to use tool for every day use because it follows the principle of keeping simple things simple.